 We love Bourbon and Country Ham, plain and simple.
 The first Kentuckians were thrifty, industrious, and adventurous.
 They tamed the frontier to plant grains, raise livestock, and build homes.
 With their leftover grain, they made whiskey, and with their leftover meat, they made country ham.
-For Easter, we take the pairing one step further with classic deviled eggs – perfect for a Bourbon Brunch.
+We’re taking the pairing one step further with classic deviled eggs – perfect for a Bourbon Brunch.

-We found this recipe in “The Bourbon Country Cookbook – New Southern Entertaining: 95 Recipes and More from a Modern Kentucky Kitchen,” by David Danielson and Tim Laird.
+We found the recipe below in “The Bourbon Country Cookbook – New Southern Entertaining: 95 Recipes and More from a Modern Kentucky Kitchen,” by David Danielson and Tim Laird.
 This book is touted as the ultimate guide to modern Southern entertaining, developed by the executive chef at Churchill Downs and the chief entertaining officer of Brown-Forman.
-Preorder your copy here!
+Order your copy here!

 You’ll find as many versions of deviled eggs in the region as there are home cooks, who tend to use their mothers’ or grandmothers’ or great-grandmothers’ tried-and-true recipes.
 Some debate the allure of the savory and salty deviled egg, while others insist it’s just not a decent deviled egg unless it’s got sweet pickle relish.
 Part of what makes this version unique is we prefer to steam the eggs instead of boiling them.
 You can also create a deviled egg bar by topping the eggs with different ingredients.
 Try pimento cheese, smoked trout or salmon, cooked crab, bacon, pesto, or pickle relish.

 12 large eggs